To produce a simple LaTeX document, use an editor on turing (probably emacs), and make a file that looks like this:

 \usepackage{tree-dvips}

-and tree-dvips
+lingmacros and tree-dvips

 are style files that have been written by people to help you do

 example sentences and draw trees.
-To see what

-documentation describing the tree-dvips
+For documentation describing the tree-dvips macros,

-just type latex tree-manual
+just type latex tree-manual and then

-print tree-manual.dvi
+print tree-manual.dvi.

 \section*{Notes for My Paper}

-says not to number it.
+* says not to number it.
 Without

-you would get a numbered heading which would
+the * you would get a numbered heading which would

 increment with each following section heading.